Salesforce Data Migration Best Practices

 The data governance plan should detail how data should be managed going forward.
 Things like how legacy data should be kept in the new environment, how data should be validated before being stored, who is responsible for data cleanliness, etc. These things should all form part of the data governance plan.

 2. Selecting the data migration tool.
 Select your migration tool wisely.
-Keep in mind limitations of each tool, and compare the limitations to the data that you need to import.
+Keep in mind the limitations of each tool, and compare the limitations to the data that you need to import.
 For example, if you have more than 50k records to import, don’t use the Salesforce Data Import Wizard.
 Selecting the data migration tool.
 Select your migration tool wisely.
-Keep in mind limitations of each tool, and compare the limitations to the data that you need to import.
-For example, if you have more than 50k records to import, don’t use the Salesforce Data Import Wizard.

 5. Planning the naming convention of labels and API names.
 When building your data model out, ensure you have a consistent naming convention for your objects’ and fields’ API names.
 API names are used when writing Apex or building out declarative automations using tools like Flow Builder.
 Salesforce Best Practice would be to keep the Labels and API names aligned where possible.